-Goodrington was another village, like Preston, that was swallowed up by Paignton, and covers the coastal area from Roundham Head to Broadsands, but just like its counterpart across the other side of town, has grown inland as well.
+Goodrington was another village, like Preston, that was swallowed up by Paignton, and covers the coastal area between Roundham Head and Broadsands, but just like its counterpart across the other side of town, it has grown inland as well.

 It has to be said that there’s not much for the ardent historian to seek out here because Goodrington primarily attracts families who just want to enjoy the beach, park and water flumes.
 That said, it also manages to juggle the appeal of family fun with some important conservation as well.

-As I pointed out in Old Paignton, this used to be a wet, marshy area, and it’s not difficult to see why it was looked upon in years gone by as an area that needed to be tamed, but these days we treat nature with a bit more respect (sometimes) and work with nature rather than against it.
+As I pointed out in Old Paignton this used to be a wet, marshy area, and it’s not difficult to see why it was looked upon in years gone by as an area that needed to be tamed, but these days we treat nature with a bit more respect (sometimes) and work with nature rather than against it.

-As you approach Goodrington you can’t fail to notice the Torbay Leisure Centre with its large car park, all of which was built on marshy ground, and just walking the dog around the sports pitches always meant that I came back covered in mud; I dread to think what it was like to play football or rugby there.
 Some of the area has now been turned into a velopark for cyclists, and quite sensibly also a wetland nature reserve.
 The Leisure Centre used to hold concerts, where I once went to see Meatloaf – but the less said about that the better.
 Today it encompasses all the facilities you need to keep fit including a swimming pool!